-Carrying amount and existence of investments
+Existence and valuation of investments

+Refer to notes 4 and 12 to the financial statements for disclosures on Investments.
 The Scheme's investments are considered a key audit matter due to their significance to the financial statements as a whole (the portfolio of investments makes up 99% of the Scheme's total assets).

 Our audit procedures included:

-documenting our understanding of the processes the Scheme has in place to record investment transactions including fair value of the investment portfolio.
-This included evaluating the control environment in place at the investment manager and custodian through review of their control reports and related assurance opinions issued by an independent auditor;

-agreeing investment holdings and investment fair value to external confirmations received from the investment scheme manager.
+- documenting our understanding of the processes the Scheme has in place to record investment transactions including fair value of the investment portfolio.
+This included evaluating the control environment in place at the investment manager and custodian through review of their control reports and related assurance opinions issued by an independent auditor; - agreeing investment holdings and investment fair value to external confirmations received from the investment scheme manager; and - consideration of the fair value hierarchy level assigned to each investment and the appropriateness of the valuation information available.

+$i \equiv$

-$oldsymbol{i} \equiv$ Other information
+Other information

-The Trustees, on behalf of the Scheme, are responsible for the other information included in the Scheme's Annual Report.
+The Directors of the Trustee, on behalf of the Scheme, are responsible for the other information included in the Scheme's Annual Report.
 Other information includes the Trustee report and other disclosures relating to management of the Scheme and corporate governance.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.